top of page

 Selling cash-secured puts is probably the most successful options trading strategy.
 If you manage your risk and are trading a strategy with a positive EV, you should make a profit over many occurrences.

 The cash-secured put strategy is not any riskier than purchasing 100 shares of stock.
 Selling puts is only risky if you use margin and sell more puts than you can afford.
-If you are using margin and the stock market crashes, you will likely be forced to close your options at a loss and won't have enough capital to accept assignment.
+If you are using margin and the stock market crashes, you may be forced to close your options at a loss and won’t have enough capital to accept assignment.

 Cash-secured puts are the first step to the options wheel strategy.
 Once you are assigned 100 shares from a cash-secured put, you will sell a covered call to complete the wheel strategy.